Guide to getting a bachelor’s degree in criminal justice

 Introduction to the American criminal justice system

-The course provides an overview of the foundations and components of the American criminal justice system.
+Provides an overview of the American criminal justice system.
 Topics include the criminal justice process and how the various criminal justice institutions interact.
-Students also examine issues that arise in the criminal justice system, such as class and ethnicity.
+Students examine issues that arise in the criminal justice system, such as class and ethnicity.
 Citizens’ rights and responsibilities and how communities and professionals play a role in preventing crime are also explored.

-Students in this course examine the principal skills and tasks involved in police investigations.
-Topics covered include proper collection, tagging, and processing of evidence.
+Students examine the principal skills and tasks involved in police investigations.
+Topics include proper collection, tagging, and processing of evidence.
 Students also learn how to assess a crime scene, interview and interrogate witnesses and suspects, and write reports.
-Students explore the impact of emerging technological advances on the future of criminal investigations.
+They also explore the impact of emerging technological advances on the future of criminal investigations.

-This foundational course looks at the issues and challenges involved in enforcing laws and protecting the public by local, state, and federal agencies.
-Students examine the duties and responsibilities of law enforcement professionals and explore the history and development of law enforcement in the United States.
-Students also study how officers monitor criminal activity, investigate a crime scene, and apply legal standards for evidence and trial testimonials.
+This foundational course looks at the issues and challenges involved in enforcing laws and protecting the public.
+Students examine the duties and responsibilities of law enforcement professionals and explore the history and development of US law enforcement.
+They also study how officers monitor criminal activity, investigate a crime scene, and apply legal standards for evidence and trial testimonials.

 Ethics and diversity in criminal justice